-ECHORD++ focuses on research and development with relevance to industrial applications and high market potential.
-For the technology development within the PDTI scheme, two application areas have been identified, Healthcare and Urban Robotics.
+ECHORD++ focuses on research and development with relevance to industrial applications and high market potential in the Healthcare scenario.

-Different public bodies have submitted different challenges (technology needs) and out of this pool, a panel of experts has selected one challenge for each scenario: Robotics for Comprehensive Geriatric Assessment in the Healthcare scenario and Utilities Infrastructures and Condition Monitoring for Sewer Network.
-Robots for the Inspection and Clearance of the Sewer Network in Cities in the Urban Robotics Scenario.
+Different public bodies have submitted different challenges (technology needs) and out of this pool, a panel of experts has selected the Robotics for Comprehensive Geriatric Assessment in the Healthcare scenario.
 The process for the challenge selection is shown below.